 MaineHealth Lyme disease researcher Dr. Robert Smith.
 Derek Davis/Staff Photographer

-MaineHealth is partnering with Tufts University for a new $20.7 million study that will research post-treatment Lyme disease syndrome – often called chronic Lyme – a condition that has puzzled scientists, doctors and patients for decades.
+MaineHealth is partnering with Tufts University on a new $20.7 million study that will research post-treatment Lyme disease syndrome – often called chronic Lyme – a condition that has puzzled scientists, doctors and patients for decades.

 Chronic Lyme, which is estimated to occur in 5% to 20% of Lyme disease cases, can persist for months, even years, after the patient becomes infected with Lyme disease.
 Symptoms include fatigue, body aches, joint pain, lightheadedness, insomnia, depression and anxiety.

 Lyme is a bacterial infection transmitted by the deer tick, and causes thousands of cases per year in Maine, including a record 2,943 cases last year and 2,544 through Oct.
-14 of this year, according to the Maine Centers for Disease Control and Prevention.
+14 of this year, according to the Maine Center for Disease Control and Prevention.

 Dr. Robert Smith, director of the Vector-Borne Disease Lab at the MaineHealth Institute of Research, said the aim of the research is to learn what is the root cause of chronic Lyme disease, which could lead to effective treatments.